Phase 1: System Structure#

 Component#

 The Component, the same as the API, have their own version.
 This allows Components and APIs to be reused in multiple Systems.
-If the Components and the API would share the version of the system, than all Systems sharing either at least one Component or API would have to have the same versions, to enable proper lifecycle coverage of the Components or APIs when they change.
+If the Components and the API would share the version of the system, then all Systems sharing either at least one Component or API would have to have the same versions, to enable proper lifecycle coverage of the Components or APIs when they change.

 API#